ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/audit/getting-started-audit.rst

 It is possible to run goss in its raw form, while this is not recommended, for consistency it is added here.

-The script discovers and adds extra inline variablesto the goss output in the form of the metadata fields as found in the goss.yml
+The script discovers and adds extra inline variables to the goss output in the form of the metadata fields as found in the goss.yml
 This needs to be amended before being able to run in raw form.

 - Edit goss.yml remove the lines starting at #metadata and the command tests Vars below